 As you can see from the recipe below, this is really more of a 8 or 10 layer dip, depending on how you want to define a layer.
 I think 7 just has a much nicer ring to it, so I’m going with that.

-This vegan 7 layer dip is relatively easy to make.
+This vegetarian 7 layer dip is relatively easy to make.
 Simply spread fat-free refried beans in the bottom of your serving dish and then top it with layers in this order: seasoned veggie crumbles, vegan sour cream, vegan cheese, guacamole, chopped tomatoes and more.

 Of course, if you’re like me and prefer things extra spicy, then be sure and have some hot sauce on the side!